-Title Description Duration Unit Sell Me Have students bring in something to sell to the 2 minutes 1 Something class.
-On the day of their pitch, students will try to sell the item to the class.
-Historical Have students learn a portion of a speech from a 2 minutes 2 Figure historical figure and recite it for the class.
-For cross- curricular purposes, the teacher could have students choose a person that students are learning about in their Social Studies, Math, or Science classes.
-News Students play a short news clip from Social Media 2 minutes 2 Reporter or any news outlet.
+Title Description Duration Sell Me Have students bring in something to sell to the class.
+On the 2 minutes Something day of their pitch, students will try to sell the item to the class.
+Historical Have students learn a portion of a speech from a historical 2 minutes Figure figure and recite it for the class.
+For cross-curricular purposes, the teacher could have students choose a person that students are learning about in their Social Studies, Math, or Science classes.
+News Students play a short news clip from Social Media or any 2 minutes Reporter news outlet.
 Students then report on the event in Spanish.
-Lyricist of Allow students to choose a song - ballad, rap, etc. 90 seconds 1 and 2 the Day - to translate and perform in Spanish.
+Lyricist of Allow students to choose a song - ballad, rap, etc. - to 90 seconds the Day translate and perform in Spanish.
 This activity would prove beneficial whether presented or not.
+Spelling Bee Place students in teams and allow them to spell words from 15 minutes the language.

-Spelling Place students in teams and allow them to spell 15 minutes 1 Bee words from the language.
-Google Take students on a Virtual Fieldtrip to Buenos 80 minutes 3 Virtual Aires, Argentina.
-Prior to the Google Expedition, (20-30 Fieldtrips have students research the history of Buenos Aires minute so that students understand the importance of the increments plazas and building they will see. for research Click here for Google Expeditions. and 15-20 minutes for the virtual fieldtrip)
+Google Take students on a Virtual Fieldtrip to Buenos Aires, 80 minutes Virtual Argentina.
+Prior to the Google Expedition, have students (20-30 minute Fieldtrips research the history of Buenos Aires so that students increments for understand the importance of the plazas and building they research and will see.
+15-20 minutes Click here for Google Expeditions. for the virtual fieldtrip)